 Links are a bit trickier.
 It’s fairly well-established that an excessive amount of linking in any piece of writing will diminish comprehension.
 They become too distracting.
 But a differing principle that comes from email marketing is that links that stand out are links that get clicked.

 This matters when you’re sharing an important piece of documentation or just something the customer needs to see.
 Two examples below:

-The problem with the links here is that they are buried within the message and the anchor text isn’t descriptive enough., but it’s a principle that applies outside of marketing.
+The problem with the links here is that they are buried within the message and the anchor text isn’t descriptive enough.
+You might not think of support emails as needing a call to action, but it’s a principle that applies outside of marketing.
 It’s an encouragement to get things done and can easily be applied here.